kannankvs/md2/Command-Reference.md

   SONiC-OS-HEAD.YYYY
   ```

-- `sonic_installer set_default`
+**sonic_installer set_default**

-  - Changes which image will be loaded by default after all subsequent reboots
+This command can be used to change which image to be loaded by default in all the subsequent reboots.

+  - Usage:

+     sonic_installer set_default <image_name>

   - Example:
   ```
   admin@sonic:~$ sonic_installer set_default SONiC-OS-HEAD.XXXX
   ```

+**sonic_installer set_next_boot**

+This command can be used to change which image to be in the *next* reboot only.
+Note that it will fallback to current image in all other subsequent reboots after the next reboot.

-- `sonic_installer set_next_boot`
+  - Usage:

-  - Changes which image will be loaded after the *next* reboot only
+     sonic_installer set_next_boot <image_name>

   - Example:
   ```
   admin@sonic:~$ sonic_installer set_next_boot SONiC-OS-HEAD.XXXX
   ```

-- `sonic_installer remove`
+**sonic_installer remove**

-  - Removes an unused SONiC image from the disk.
+This command can be used to remove the unused SONiC image from the disk.
 Note that it's *not* allowed to remove currently running image.

+  - Usage:

+      sonic_installer remove <image_name>

   - Example:
   ```
   admin@sonic:~$ sonic_installer remove SONiC-OS-HEAD.YYYY